Magic Mind Original — Energy & Focus Nootropic Shot

 For caffeine-sensitive users or evening use: Magic Mind Free (~$74.25 for 30-pack)

 Caffeine-free version of the full nootropic stack.
 Right pick if you want the cognitive support without the caffeine — late afternoon work, post-12pm productivity sessions, or users who genuinely can’t tolerate caffeine.
+Note: this variant has recently gone in and out of Amazon stock; if it shows unavailable, check back or order directly from Magic Mind.
 Check Free on Amazon.

 For first-time triers: 12-pack Original (~$25.95)